flozolda/advent_of_code_2021/readme.md

 Language used: Ruby

+New Constraint: Only 30 minutes allowed per day (because I have way too much on my plate), next year better.

-\# of solved puzzles: 8
+\# of solved puzzles: 7.5

-Unsolved puzzles: 8.2 (Testinput works, ???)
+Unsolved puzzles: 8.2 (Testinput works, ???),9,